 By using available data to focus attention on where the need is greatest, we can ensure that the world’s best expertise is brought to bear on the world’s worst problems.

 It’s easy to consider the terms ‘hunger’ and ‘data’ unrelated.
 It’s imperative to understand that they’re not.
-This week, during the 73rd United Nations General Assembly, world leaders came together to find innovative ways to end hunger.
+Last year, during the 73rd United Nations General Assembly, world leaders came together to find innovative ways to end hunger.
 One of the seventeen UN Sustainable Development Goals – the blueprints to achieving a better and more sustainable future for all – is reaching ‘zero hunger’ by 2030, but due to factors such as climate change, gender inequality and conflict, there’s still a long way to go.
 A profound change is needed if we are to feed the 821 million people who are hungry today and the additional two billion people expected to be undernourished by 2050.
 And what is that change?
 How we use data.

 An unlikely solution